 23. Grand Portage State Park

 You will also come across the U.S.-Canada border landmark, plenty of picnic areas, and a second smaller waterfall during your journey, and the town of Grand Portage isn’t too shabby to visit either.

 24. Spirit Mountain Recreation Area

 Spirit Mountain is my go-to for skiing in the North Shore region.
-Close to Duluth, it’s a short ride to get to the slopes.
+It’s a short ride to the slopes close to Duluth.
 The mountain features the second largest vertical drop in the midwest as well as trails for every skill level.